Phil of the Future: Related media

-A DVD of the show titled Gadgets & Gizmos was released on August 16, 2005.
-It contains four episodes, including a then-unaired episode.
+A DVD of the series titled Gadgets & Gizmos was released on August 16, 2005.
+It contains four episodes: "Double Trouble", "Age Before Beauty", "My Way" and the then-unaired episode "Team Diffy".
 The episode "Christmas Break" was released as a bonus feature on the Disney Channel Holiday DVD compilation, released November 1, 2005.

 A video game based on Phil of the Future was released for the Game Boy Advance on August 22, 2006.
 In the game, Pim uses a cloning machine to create clones of a pet from the future called "Blahs" and it is up to Phil to stop them.

-Book List
+Book series

-Disney Publishing released a variety of Phil of the Future-related books throughout the 2000's, including:
+Disney Publishing released a variety of Phil of the Future-related books throughout the 2000s, including:

 Home media

-The series became available to stream on Disney+ in the U.S. when it launched on November 12, 2019.
+The series became available to stream on Disney+ in the United States when it launched on November 12, 2019.